JohnSnowLabs/johnsnowlabs/docs/_posts/HashamUlHaq/2021-03-31-ner_healthcare_de.md

 ## Data Source

-Trained on 2010 i2b2/VA challenge on concepts, assertions, and relations in clinical text with *w2v_cc_300d*.
+Trained on augmented version of 2010 i2b2/VA dataset on concepts, assertions, and relations in clinical text with ``w2v_cc_300d``.

 ## Benchmarking